cgrinker/bored/docs/txn_commit_abort_flow.md

 # Transaction Commit & Abort Flow

-This note captures the intended control flow for milestone 4 before wiring the code paths.
-It focuses on the state transitions managed by `TransactionManager`, how the commit pipeline coordinates with the WAL writer, and where durability acknowledgements surface back to the caller.
+This note captures the current control flow for milestone 4 now that the WAL-backed commit pipeline is live.
+It focuses on the state transitions managed by `TransactionManager`, how `WalCommitPipeline` stages and flushes commit records through `WalWriter`, and where durability acknowledgements surface back to the caller.

 ## State Machine